evaline-ju/plugins-adapter/nemo/README.md

 ## Local

 `local_test.py` is a small example of trying out a locally-provided config.
-Note here that the configs under `hello_world_config` dir also point to an `ollama`-served model via localhost.
-The `rails.co` is a replica of https://github.com/NVIDIA-NeMo/Guardrails/blob/develop/examples/bots/hello_world/rails.co.
+THe configs generally point to an `ollama`-served model via localhost
+- The `hello_world_config` dir has the most basic example with its `rails.co` a replica of https://github.com/NVIDIA-NeMo/Guardrails/blob/develop/examples/bots/hello_world/rails.co.
+- The `pii_detect_config` dir has a simple regex implementation that results in stopped generation with PII detected.

 ## Server deployment